sixfeetup/scaf/{{cookiecutter.project_slug}}/README.md

     $ export KUBECONFIG=~/.kube/config:~/.kube/{{ cookiecutter.project_slug }}.ec2.config
     $ kubectl config use-context {{ cookiecutter.project_slug }}-ec2-cluster

-To ease managing your passwords and secrets you can store the values in 1Password.
-The `.envrc` file will read from 1Password and export the values to the enviroment.
-You will need to install and configure [1Password cli](https://developer.1password.com/docs/cli/get-started/) You can automatically source from the `.envrc` file using [direnv](https://direnv.net/docs/installation.html)

-You can also manually export the variables to your environment.
 Add the secrets to your manifest using the secrets template file, and run kubeseal on the unencrypted values.
-The makefile target `sandbox-secrets` will replace the variables in `./k8s/templates/secrets.yaml.template` with the encoded variables from the environment, and copy the manifest with the encrypted values to `.k8s/sandbox/secrets.yaml`.
+The makefile target `sandbox-secrets` will replace the variables in `./k8s/templates/secrets.yaml.template` with the encoded variables from the environment, and copy the manifest with the encrypted values to `.k8s/overlays/sandbox/secrets.yaml`.
 The same can be done for the prod environment using the `prod-secrets` target

     $ make sandbox-secrets